-Not only have they responded favorably, but they have also played an active role in creating and disseminating the image.
-As a show of solidarity, a graphic design collective called GRUPA started flooding Facebook and Twitter with its own pictures of a clown-faced Najib along with the hashtag #KitaSemuaPenghasut, which translates to "We Are All Agitators."
-They produced close to one hundred posters in total.
+Not only have they responded favourably, but they have also played an active role in creating and disseminating the image.
+As a show of solidarity, a graphic design collective called GRUPA started flooding Facebook and Twitter with their own pictures of a clown-faced Najib along with the hashtag #KitaSemuaPenghasut, which translates to "We Are All Agitators."
+They produced close to 100 posters in total.

 Has this movement only been online?
 I can understand why, given how strict the government is about protest.

 Within a week after I first pasted the giant sized clown poster in the streets of Kuala Lumpur, others started emulating this act by pasting the same poster in their own towns.
-To date, the posters have appeared in twenty different cities and towns all over the country.
-The clown image, along with the slogan "Kita Semua Penghasut," has also been printed on protest T-shirts.
-Currently there are forty DIY T-shirt printers around the country printing and selling the T-shirts.
-Within three weeks they've sold a combined total of two thousand four hundred T-shirts.
-People who have bought the T-shirts are sharing their photos wearing the T-shirt on social media, along with the hashtag #KitaSemuaPenghasut as a way to express their protest and dissent.
+To date, the posters have appeared in 20 different cities and towns all over the country.
+The clown image along with the slogan "Kita Semua Penghasut" have also been printed on protest t-shirts.
+Currently there are 40 DIY t-shirt printers around the country printing and selling the t-shirts.
+Within three weeks they've sold a combined total of 2,400 t-shirts.
+People who have bought the t-shirts are sharing their photos wearing the t-shirt on social media, along with the hashtag #KitaSemuaPenghasut as a way to express their protest and dissent.
 The clown image has now been transformed into a Malaysian symbol of rebellion against this corrupt and authoritarian government.

-The police are investigating you as "an intentional insult to provoke a breach of peace" for the clown poster.
+I understand the police aren't as on board.
+You're being investigated for "an intentional insult to provoke a breach of peace" for the clown poster.
 What happens if you're found guilty?

-If charged and convicted for this offense, I will face up to three years in jail or a fine of 50,000 RM [about $12,800] or both.
+If charged and convicted for this offence, I will face up to three years in jail or a fine of RM50,000, or both.
 Both the police and the Malaysian Communications and Multimedia Commission (MCMC) have questioned me and recorded my statement.
 They did not say anything.
 My case is still open.
 The police and the MCMC are still doing their investigation.
-We'll just have to wait for their next move.
-The worse case scenario is that I may be charged and convicted for two "offenses" and jailed for five years.
+We'll just have to wait and see their next move.
+The worse case scenario is that I may be charged and convicted for two "offences" and jailed for five years.

 I heard that you got your start as a political graphic designer making posters for punk bands.
-Your work has always had a political aspect, but is this the first time you've got in trouble?
+So your work has always had a political aspect but is this the first time you've got in trouble?

 This was not the first time I've received such a warning from the authorities over my work.
-In the past, I have been banned and arrested for my work.
-In 2004, I designed the posters, placards, and banners for a protest against police brutality.
-I was beaten and trampled on by police officers who arrested me during that protest.
-One police officer slapped me in the face while I was in handcuffs and threw the banners and posters that I designed right in my face.
+In the past I have been banned and arrested for my work.
+In 2004, I designed the posters, placards and banners for a protest against police brutality.
+I was beaten and trampled on by police officers that arrested me during that protest.
+One police officer slapped me in the face while I was in handcuffs and threw the banners and posters that I designed right to my face.
 I spent a few hours in Pudu Jail that day before I was released on bail.

 Has Malaysia become less free since Najib Razak became prime minister in 2008?

 I think the ruling elite of this country has always been intolerant of dissent, even before Najib Razak took office.
-We've had the same political party in power for almost sixty years.
-So they're always afraid of losing their power.
+We've had the same political party in power for almost 60 years.
+So they're always afraid of losing their thrones.
 But the people have changed.

 How do you think this will end?
-Can the Malaysian people tolerate Razak staying on as prime minister?
+Can the Malaysian people tolerate Najib staying on as prime minister?

 I'm not sure how it will end.
 It's evident that the people are no longer afraid and docile.
-Two days ago, a twenty-four-year-old man was arrested, detained, and investigated under the Sedition Act for pasting a clown-faced Najib sticker on a police car.
+Two days ago a 24-year-old man was arrested, detained and investigated under the Sedition Act for pasting a clown-faced Najib sticker on a police car.
 Today another man was arrested under the Sedition Act for an article that he wrote online.
-The spirit of resistance and rebellion is spreading, and the massive crackdown on dissenters could only mean one thing: The Razak administration is in panic mode.
+The spirit of resistance and rebellion is spreading, and the massive crackdown on dissenters could only mean one thing: the Najib administration is on panic mode.

 I am not afraid.
 One shouldn't be afraid to stand up to fight oppression because it instills courage in others to stand up alongside you.
 I will continue to fight against this authoritarian and corrupt regime using my art as my weapon.
 They can jail a rebel, but they can't jail the rebellion.